menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 normal
 t 0.986225962638855, p 0.4969947636127472
 ```
-The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
-A p values threshold is 0.05.

-The p values for the mean sampled categor , so they a.
+*Failed to rejected null hypothesis.* The p values are above 0.05, so they a.
 We will use bootstrapping take a sampling distribution of the means.

-**Check for Normality**
+**Equal Variance Test**

+*Ho:* The two tested distribution have equal variance.

+*Ha:* The two tested distribution do not have equal variance.
 ```
 No Discount compared to No Discount p = 1.0